MorvaridEmsaki/LA_vs_Vancouver_Wildfire_Air_Quality_2025/README.md

 ## ⚠️ Limitations

 - Only one monitoring station per city was used
-- Monthly averages underrepresent acute wildfire impacts — daily analysis is more appropriate for short-term events
+- Monthly averages underrepresent acute wildfire impacts, daily analysis is more appropriate for short-term events
 - O3 data showed minimal variation, possibly due to station location or measurement frequency